joepv/joepv.github.io/wakeup.md

 ## TL;DR

-* Set wake-up schedule in the Philips Hue app.
+* Set recurring wake-up schedule in the Philips Hue app.
 * Home Center LUA scene reads schedules with the keyword _wake_ in it.
 * If schedule is today and motion detected after scheduled time, run wake-up routine.